May. 02, 2020

 immune5.jpg

-Vitamin C acts as an antioxidant by neutralizing free radicals that can potentially cause damage to genetic material (DNA), living cells and tissues.
-Most of us don't need additional intake of vitamin C since it is already present in many of our daily food sources such as citrus fruits (oranges) and green leafy vegetables (kale, spinach).
+Vitamin C works as an antioxidant neutralizing free radicals that can potentially damage genetic material (DNA), living cells and tissues.
+Most of us do not need additional intake of vitamin C as it is already present in many of our everyday food sources such as citrus fruits (oranges) and green leafy vegetables (kale, spinach).

-Vitamin D and E lower the chances of infection.
-Sunlight is the most important source for vitamin D. So soak up the sunlight for 15-30 min a day .
-Don't forget to wear sunscreen if you let the sun hit your skin for a longer period (also during winter).
+Vitamin D and E reduce the risk of infection.
+Sunlight is the most important source of vitamin D. So enjoy the sunlight 15-30 minutes a day .
+Don't forget to wear sunscreen if you let the sun shine on your skin for a long time (even in winter).

 Vitamin E is a powerful antioxidant.
-If you're a nut lover and you like almonds, hazelnuts and peanuts, you'll ingest vitamin E. But other sources contain vitamin E as well such as vegetable and soybean oil, safflower and wheat germ.
+If you are a nut lover and you like almonds, hazelnuts and peanuts, you are getting vitamin E. But other sources also contain vitamin E such as vegetable and soybean oil, safflower and wheat germ.

 immune_2.jpg